 The Nissan Leaf was one of the first mass-produced electric cars to hit the markets, released in December 2010.
 However, being early to the party can come with its problems.
 And the Nissan Leaf has had its fair share of problems throughout its lifetime.
-We are going to take a look at the issues the car faced in its early days, which is mostly now solved and the issues that are seen in the current model of the Nissan Leaf.
+We are going to take a look at the issues the car faced in its early days, which are mostly now solved and the issues that are seen in the current model of the Nissan Leaf.
 So without further ado, let’s dig into the problems with the Nissan Leaf.

 Is the Nissan Leaf a reliable car?

 All this talk about problems might call into question whether the Nissan Leaf is a reliable car.
 To answer that simply, Yes.
-The Leaf was named as the most reliable electric car in the UK in 2020.
+The Leaf was named the most reliable electric car in the UK in 2020.
 So you can buy with confidence that it is a perfectly reliable and dependable car, but no car is perfect and problems do arise with anything that is made in such huge volumes.

 Nissan Leaf sunroof problems